 Lt.
 Joe Kenda Shares His Top 5 Episodes Ever of "Homicide Hunter"

-As the landmark ID series begins its final season, Lt.
-Kenda looks back on the episodes that have stayed with him the most.
+With the series finale of “Homicide Hunter: Lt.
+Joe Kenda” behind him, Lt.
+Kenda reflected on the episodes that have stayed with him the most.

 Photo By: Screenshot from "Chance Encounter" [Investigation Discovery]